opensearch-project/documentation-website/_dashboards/management/data-sources.md

 # Data sources

-Data sources in OpenSearch are the system and applications that OpenSearch can connect to and ingest data from.
+Data sources in OpenSearch are the applications that OpenSearch can connect to and ingest data from.
 Once your data sources have been connected and your data has been ingested, it can be indexed, searched, and analyzed using [REST APIs]({{site.url}}{{site.baseurl}}/api-reference/index/) or the OpenSearch Dashboards user interface.

 The focus of this documentation is on using the OpenSeach Dashboards interface to connect and manage your data sources.
-For information about using an API to connect data sources, see <insert links to API references>.
+For information about using an API to connect data sources, see the developer resources linked under [Next steps](#next-steps).

 ## Prerequisites